As an Employee in NJ, Can You Be Terminated (Fired) Without Cause?

 Before acting, call our wrongful discharge employment law attorneys for legal advice.

-As earlier stated, at-will employees can be fired or terminated from employment for any reason or no reason at all.
+At-will employees can be fired or terminated from employment for any reason or no reason at all.
 There are statutory exceptions to this rule, however.
 At-will employees cannot be fired because of their age, race, sex, religion, or disability, for taking a qualified medical leave, for objecting to a polygraph test, serving on a jury, for fulfilling military duties, or merely for having a criminal conviction.
 I address these topics further in this website.
 You can locate these topics in the table of contents to the right.

 A Termination From Employment Cannot Be Against the Public Policy of New Jersey.